Kattis/problemtools/README.md

 ## Configuration

-(**NOTE**: this feature so far only exists on the `develop` branch and not in any release, and therefore does not yet exist in the problemtools Docker images.)

-System-wide problemtools configuration files are placed in `/etc/problemtools/`, and user-specific configuration files are placed in `$HOME/.config/problemtools/` (or in `$XDG_CONFIG_HOME` if this is defined).
+System-wide problemtools configuration files are placed in `/etc/kattis/problemtools/`, and user-specific configuration files are placed in `$HOME/.config/problemtools/` (or in `$XDG_CONFIG_HOME` if this is defined).
 The following files can be used to change problemtools' configuration: